TanSiHao/simpleNodeJsApp/README.md

 <img src="images/Picture8.png" alt="Verify toggle ON in terninal"><br />

-## 5. Run you application with feature flag “Off” and “On”.
+## 5. Run the sample application with feature flag “Off” and “On”.
 Start the web server.
 Run
 ```sh
 node app.js.